-A detailed landscaping scheme has been submitted showing additional planting throughout the site.
+A detailed landscaping scheme has been submitted showing additional planting throughout the site and conditions are also suggested.

 In conclusion, having regard to the location, siting, scale and form of the development subject to conditions, Officers do not consider the proposal would give rise to unacceptable impacts on visual amenity and the proposal is considered to be in accordance with adopted planning policy.